-- Cllr Iftakhar to provide details of the procurement issues and possibilities of in-cab IT - Cllr Stedmond to provide details regarding outstanding issues with a number of housing repairs for residents in his ward.
+- future procurement reports or updates to clarify the context of reports and whether new or existing contracts are included. - Cllr Iftakhar to provide details of the procurement issues and possibilities of in-cab IT - Cllr Stedmond to provide details regarding outstanding issues with a number of housing repairs for residents in his ward.

-21. Verbal Updates from Chairs of Task & Finish Groups
+3. Verbal Updates from Chairs of Task & Finish Groups